 There are a lot of factors and causes that are associated with increasing the risk of cancer that include: environmental risk factors such as exposure to excessive radiation, pollution, pesticides and other cancer causing chemicals, familial and genetic risk factors, diet, nutrition, life-style factors such as smoking, alcohol, obesity, stress.
 These different factors are linked to increased risk of different kinds of cancers such as increased risk of melanoma and skin cancers due to excessive exposure to sunlight, risk of colorectal cancer due to unhealthy and fatty diets etc.

 With the growing aging population, the incidence of cancer is on the rise, and despite the advances and innovation in cancer treatments, the disease is able to outsmart all the treatment modalities in a large number of patients.
-Therefore, cancer patients and their loved ones are always on the lookout for using alternative natural options including foods and supplements to prevent or lower risk of cancer and boost immunity and well being.
-And for those already diagnosed and being treated, natural options using supplements/foods/diets are being tried out to prevent cancer treatment side-effects and recurrence.
+Therefore, cancer patients and their loved ones are always on the lookout for using alternative natural options including foods and supplements to prevent or reduce risk of cancer and boost immunity and well being.
+And for those already diagnosed and being treated, natural options using supplements/foods/diets are being tried out to reduce/prevent cancer treatment side-effects and recurrence.

 Cancer Prevention Foods